cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/file.rst

 **fileRegex:** Regex to filter out filenames in the path.

 To use the *TimeFilter*, input "timefilter".
-The TimeFilter assumes that it is reading in files with the File log naming convention of YYYY-MM-DD-HH-mm-SS-Tag.
-The TimeFilter reads in files from the previous hour if the timeTable field is left blank.
+The TimeFilter assumes that it is reading in files with the File log naming convention of 'YYYY-MM-DD-HH-mm-SS-Tag'.
+The TimeFilter reads in files from the previous hour if the field 'timeTable' is left blank.
 So if it's currently 2015-06-16-15 (June 16th 2015, 3pm), it will read in files that contain 2015-06-16-14 in the filename.
-If the field timeTable is present, then it will read files in that haven't been read yet.
+If the field 'timeTable' is present, then it will read files in that haven't been read yet.

 **timeTable:** Name of the Table that keeps track of the last time files were read in.